Immolare/simple-linked-products/Readme.md

 ## How it works

-- Simple Linked Products add a field into the Prestashop's product table in DB.
+- Simple Linked Products add a relation table into the Prestashop's DB, with 3 fields : id, id_product, id_product_linked.
 - In the back office > product edit page > modules tabs, a search field is displayed.
 - This field allows you to search for a product to link and link it to the current one.
 - In the front product page, a button appears with one of theses Labels :